sheffield-bioinformatics-core/microbial-pipeline/README.md

 ## Dockerfile

-The installation of the software is controlled by a [Dockerfile](docker/Dockerfile).
+The installation of the software is controlled by a *Dockerfile* which is kept under version control in the [github repository](https://github.com/sheffield-bioinformatics-core/microbial-pipeline) assoicated with this project.
+Please feel free to make suggestions and changes to this file via a pull request on github.